47 Counties of Kenya: Their Headquarters and Codes

 2. What is the purpose of county codes in Kenya?

-County codes in Kenya are used for identification, cataloging, and data management purposes.
+County codes in Kenya are used for identification, cataloguing, and data management purposes.

 3. Who leads each county in Kenya?